seecr/autotest/README.rst

    def function_marked_as_test():
        pass

-This creates an *anonymous child* tester with given options.
+**Important**: This creates an *anonymous child* tester with given options.
+This tester is only used once and then discarded.
+There is a fixtures that gives tests access to it, see ``Fixtures`` below.

 If you get creative, you could also run:

 .. code:: python